subos2008/binance-tool/README.md

 Could introduce a trade monitior stop that sets the state based on the pice action.
 It sets the state.
 The state is executed by the FillOrDrainPosition class.
 Flip: the draining is signalled a bit before so the orders are in the books earlier.

 A TradeDefinition class could lift some printfs with a toString.
 Maybe print_percentages_for_user could also move into that.

+Test migration could look like migration towards setting trade states in the tests.
+First in addition to setting orders and then splitting to cheking seting states in the monitor and then reacting to states in the FillOrDrainPosition reaction.

 \_munge_amount_and_check_notionals can move to the AlgoUtils class